 1. FIRST OF ALL: As long as you're getting paid, there will always be pressure.
 Try not to give too many fucks.

 During one project, I developed frequent chest pains, weakness, acne, erectile dysfunction and a tendency to skip meals.
-My anticipation of team check-ins that don't include my saying "it's done" was at the root of my suffering.
+My anticipation of team check-ins that didn't include my saying "it's done" was at the root of my suffering.
 I cut the number of fucks I gave in half, realizing there's no one who can kill me by saying "But this was due yesterday!" or "You're fired!"

 2. Run it first.